Jahn-Teller effect in cubic fullerides A$_{3}$C$_{60}$: THE PHONON SPECTRUM OF CUBIC FULLERIDES

 \subsection{Calculation details}

 To reduce the calculational load, in both fcc and A15 fullerides the fullerenes were supposed to be completely ordered.
-Experimental lattice constants were used in all calculation \cite{Structure_nature_K_Rb, Structure_nat-maters_Cs}.
+Experimental lattice constants were used for the starting crystal structure \cite{Structure_nature_K_Rb, Ganin2008a}, then they are fully relaxed in order to get good phonon calulations.
 The phonon calculations have been done by density functional perturbation theory (DFPT) \cite{dfpt} with exchange correlation funcionals of LDA and PBE types \cite{PP_PZ, PBE-1}.
 Given large unit cells in A$_{3}$C$_{60}$, soft pseudopotentials (PPs) have been employed.
-To this end, following Akashi and Arita\cite{IONIZED_PP}, we chose the configuration (3p)$^{6.0}$(4s)$^{0.0}$(3d)$^{0.0}$, (4p)$^{6.0}$(5s)$^{0.0}$(4d)$^{0.0}$ and (5p)$^{6.0}$(6s)$^{0.0}$(5d)$^{0.0}$ for K, Rb, and Cs, respectively, with the nonlinear core correction \cite{Nonlinear_core_correction}.
+To this end, following Akashi and Arias\cite{IONIZED_PP}, we chose the configuration (3p)$^{6.0}$(4s)$^{0.0}$(3d)$^{0.0}$, (4p)$^{6.0}$(5s)$^{0.0}$(4d)$^{0.0}$ and (5p)$^{6.0}$(6s)$^{0.0}$(5d)$^{0.0}$ for K, Rb, and Cs, respectively, with the nonlinear core correction \cite{Nonlinear_core_correction}.
 The relativistic effects in alkali atoms were considered within scalar relativistic approximation \cite{Scalar_relativistic}.
-All the PPs were generated by Troullier-Martins\cite{TM-method} method using {\tt atomic} code within the plane wave based package Quantum Espresso \cite{PWscfcode}.
+All the PPs were generated by Trolled-Martins\cite{TM-method} method using {\tt atomic} code within the plane wave based package Quantum Espresso \cite{PWscfcode}.
 For the LDA functional the parametrization of Perdew and Zunger (PZ) \cite{PP_PZ} was used and for the GGA functional the parametrization of Perdew, Burke, and Ernzerhof (PBE) \cite{PBE-1} was employed.
 The details of generation of ionized PPs and the test calculations are given in SM \cite{SM}.

 The plane-wave kinetic energy cutoff was set to 60 Ry with the density cut-off of 240 Ry, and shifted $4\times4\times4$ Monkhorst-Pack meshes were used to perform Brillouin zone integration in order to ensure the convergence of the results.
-The convergence of the total energy was set to be better than 10$^{-14}$ Hartree and forces on the atoms were limited within 10$^{-5}$ Ry/a.u. after full geometry relaxation in order to guarantee good phonon dispersion.
+The convergence of the total energy was set to be better than 10$^{-14}$ Hartree and forces on the atoms were limited within 10$^{-5}$ Ry/a.u.